Getting Started with MaxTAF

 MaxTAF Cloud officially supports:

-The browser that we recommend as it was tested the most is Google Chrome.
+The browser that we recommend as it was tested the most thoroughly is Google Chrome.

-To use a specific browser with a test, do the following:
+In order to use a specific browser with a case, do the following:

-- Set the mx.selenium.browser parameter to “internetexplorer”, “edge”, “chrome” or “firefox” just as it is done in the picture below:
+- Set the mx.selenium.browser parameter to “chrome” or “firefox” just as it is done in the picture below:

 By default, if the “mx.selenium.browser” parameter is not set, MaxTAF Cloud will use Google Chrome.